kodecocodes/i9t/multitasking/multitasking.markdown

 		Before: fullscreen
 		After: Slide over, split view, picture in picture.

-		Slide-Over supported hardware: app iPads
-		PIP supported hardware: iPad Air, iPad Air 2, iPad Mini 2, iPad Mini 3.

-		Change Multitasking behavior under Settings > General > Multitasking:
-		- Allow multiple apps (on/off)
-		- Persistent video overlay (on/off)
-		Provide adaptive video stream.

-	Why adopt it?
-		user is in control

-	How to adopt it?
-		make your app universal
-		design for adaptivity
-		in iOS 8 you learned about size classes iPhone portrait = compact horizontal size class iPhone landscape = compact horizontal size class except for iPhone 6 Plus which is regular iPad portrait = regular horizongtal size class iPad landscape = regular horizongtal size class

-		Slide over
-		- the app on the right starts with compact horizontal size class; user starts with iPhone experience
-		- when the right-side app takes over, it becomes regular horizontal size class; this is iPad traditional user experience

-		when user slides over, user wants to see your app in the list! let users get into your app more and spend more time in your app while using your app alongside / in concert with other apps.

-		if you start a new project with Xcode 7, it's automatically set for multitasking.

-		HOW TO MAKE YOUR EXISITING APP MULTITASKING
-		(1) universal app
-		(2) build the app with iOS 9 SDK
-		(3) support all orientations (in the build settings) (4) use launch storyboard

-		Think about orientation as bound size changes!
-		User is in control what orientation they look at the iPad.

-		IF YOU REALLY REALLY WANT FULLSCREEN, no multitasking you can opt out: UIRequiresFullscreen key in Info.plist

 	2. Changes in UIKit for better adoption UIScreen.bounds = visible bounds of the entire display.
 This is still true even though your app may not be full screen.